-B. In 2023 and 2022, the separate amount recollected due to the exercised employee stock options by the Company is \$225 and \$0, respectively.

-- C. Treasury shares - (a) Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows:
+- B. In 2024 and 2023, the separate amount recollected due to the exercised employee stock options by the Company is \$0 and \$225, respectively. - C. Treasury shares - (a) Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows:

-December 31, 2023 Name of company D asson for reasonisition Number of charge Cormina omount holding the shares Reason for reacquisition Number of shares Carrying amount The Company To be reissued to employees 204,000 \$ 10,603 December : 31, 2022 Name of company holding the shares Reason for reacquisition Number of shares Carrying amount The Company To be reissued to employees 204,000 \$ 10,603
+December 31, 2024 Name of company holding the shares Reason for reacquisition Number of shares Carrying amount The Company To be reissued to employees 101,000 \$ 5,249 December 31, 2023 Name of company holding the shares Reason for reacquisition Number of shares Carrying amount The Company To be reissued to employees 204,000 \$ 10,603